-The operating environment for Chinese companies is likely to become much more supportive for earnings growth, as the government seeks to counteract the economic damage caused by its zero-covid policies.
-Though there are risks with investing in China, we argue we have a disciplined process which steers investors away from these risks.
-Through this process we invest in high-quality, growing companies which give exposure to the structural growth themes in China, a style Guinness has been using across the business for some time.
+We argue China A shares are attractive for investors looking for growing, liquid companies.
+China A shares also have low correlation to developed markets and so can also provide diversification benefits.
+In 2023, China is likely to be the only major economy to see an acceleration in economic growth and so the operating environment for A share companies is likely to become much more supportive for earnings growth.
+Though there are risks with investing in onshore equities, we argue we have a disciplined process which steers investors away from these risks.
+Through this process we invest in high-quality, growing companies which give exposure to the structural growth themes in the A share market, a style Guinness has been using across the business for some time.
 This process results in a Fund whose holdings have historically grown sales and earnings at a premium to the broader market, at a much higher return on equity.
 We follow a valuation discipline to make sure we do not overpay for this growth.
 We believe our systematic approach gives investors a solution which results in outcomes which are superior to the broader market.

-Sharukh Malik, CFA
+SHARUKH MALIK, CFA

-Sharukh, who joined the firm in 2015, has been co-manager of the Fund since 2020.
-A self-taught Mandarin speaker to a proficient level, Sharukh has led the Fund's expansion into the China A-share market.
+Sharukh Malik has been investing in China since joining the firm in 2015.
+A self-taught Mandarin speaker to a proficient level, Sharukh has led the firm's expansion into the China A share market.
+He has been co-manager of the Guinness Greater China Fund since 2020.
 Sharukh graduated from Fitzwilliam College, University of Cambridge, in 2014 with a degree in Economics and is a CFA charterholder.